Salt Lake & Denver Railroad

 The route was basically south-southwest from Craig to the White River, along the White River to its meeting with the Green River, then up the Duchesne River and the Strawberry River to the Wasatch Mountains.
 It was then to cross the Wasatch Mountains and head west down Hobble Creek Canyon to Springville and Provo.
 Its major business was to be agricultural and oil, including oil from shale, with a bit of coal and timber, plus taking away the entire Gilsonite traffic from the narrow gauge Uintah Railway.
 A large portion was also to be bridge traffic between Denver and Salt Lake City.

-After the ICC filed a negative examiner's report in 1925, the Salt Lake & Denver continued to hang on as a proposed road, hoping to take advantage of the shorter route to Denver by using the Moffat tunnel.
+After the ICC filed a negative examiner's report in 1925, the Salt Lake & Denver continued to hang on as a proposed railroad, hoping to take advantage of the shorter route to Denver by using the Moffat tunnel.
 Officers of the Salt Lake & Denver gave testimony at the hearings for the Moffat tunnel, in favor of the tunnel being open to all railroads, especially after the tunnel opened in 1927.
-The idea for a railroad across the Uinta Basin continued in the newspapers until 1930, with the Bamberger interests continuing to promote the road.
-The idea finally slipped away when the Dotsero Cut-Off became a serious proposal connecting the Denver & Salt Lake with the Denver & Rio Grande Western, and the Salt Lake & Denver died completely when the Dotsero line was completed in 1934.
+The idea for a railroad across the Uinta Basin continued in the newspapers until 1930, with the Bamberger interests continuing to promote the railroad.
+The idea finally slipped away when the Dotsero Cut-Off became a serious proposal connecting the Denver & Salt Lake with the Denver & Rio Grande Western, and the idea for the Salt Lake & Denver died completely when the Dotsero line was completed in 1934.

 Timeline